cl-illc/nlp1-2020/index.md

 ## Course registration

-The course is now closed for registration.
+The course registration is now closed.

 ## Content